aurHin/4C_analyses/README.md

 Apply on all files in NameOfProject/normalised_mBR Save Quantification.csv in NameOfProject/quantification

+### CumulReads.R
+Calculate and plots cumulative Reads over ROI
+Apply on all files in NameOfProject/normalised_HoxD_mBR Save CumulReads_XX.csv and CumulReads_XX.pdf

+By commenting/uncommenting lines, you can add highlights or vertical lines to delimit region on the plot

 # January 2018 - WP, tailbud, brain 4C
 Application of these tools on 4C fot the WP project The sample wp1 was removed for analyses because it is not showing expected profile, while wp2 does.
 Need to repeat.